CHAMPVA In-House Treatment Initiative (CITI)

 There are no cost shares or deductibles for covered services received at a participating CITI facility.

 If the participating facility determines you need medical services that are beyond their direct ability, they may refer you to a community health care provider.
 You will need to use your CHAMPVA benefits when receiving care from this provider.
 You will be responsible for your standard cost-share under the CHAMPVA program which is typically 25 percent of allowable charges up to $3,000 per year after a $50 annual deductible.
 The CITI facility will not be involved in payment for this care.
-The community provider should be instructed to bill our office directly.
+The community provider should bill our office directly.